-- > They do not speed up bureaucratic processes: Through such payments, officials are motivated to introduce additional, unnecessary steps or delays in public processes, to solicit more money.
-Gradually, ever more "grease" is needed to obtain permits and licenses. - They are not small: While such payments are perceived as insignificant each time they are paid, and even beneficial given the services that they provide, such as reduced waiting times, they can add up to a significant burden on the business over time.
-For example, in the documented case of Westinghouse Air Brake Tech-nologies Corp.'s Indian subsidiary, Pioneer Friction Ltd., such individual payments were as small as \$31.50 per month, but totalled more than \$40,000 in one year.10 - > They aggravate over time.
-When tolerated, facilitation payments undermine a culture of zero-tolerance for corruption within an organisation, and may ultimately lead to a perception that bribery is acceptable, regardless of its size. - > They are harmful for the business environment, and for the overall economy: Eventually, on the national scale, such payments erode standards in public office and in business, creating a spawning ground for much larger public sector bribery and state theft. - There is also no win-win in large scale corruption: In the case of larger pay-
+- > They are not small: While such payments are perceived as insignificant each time they are paid, and even beneficial given the services that they provide, such as reduced waiting times, they can add up to a significant burden on the company over time.
+For example, in the documented case of Westinghouse Air Brake Technologies Corp.'s Indian subsidiary, Pioneer Friction Ltd., such individual payments were as small as \$31.50 per month, but totalled more than \$40,000 in one year.10 - > They aggravate over time.
+When tolerated, facilitation payments undermine a culture of zero-tolerance for corruption within an organisation, and may ultimately lead to a perception that bribery is acceptable, regardless of its size. - > They are harmful for the business environment, and for the overall economy: Eventually, on the national scale, such payments erode standards in public office and in business, creating a spawning ground for much larger public sector bribery and state theft. - There is also no win-win in large scale corruption: In the case of larger payments, the absence of a perceived, direct victim may again mislead the employee and their customer to believe that this is beneficial for all sides.

-Corruption is not a victimless crime.
-Both large-scale and petty corruption has a corrosive effect on everyday life, and on a business' operations and ultimately its bottom-line.
-To counter corruption effectively, businesses must go further than simply prohibiting corruption according to their rule-book, for example their Code of Conduct.
-Employees must be persuaded.
-And this starts with appealing to "hearts and minds" through two key messages: countering corruption must be done and can be done.
-12 ments, the absence of a perceived, direct victim may again mislead the employee and their customer to believe that this is beneficial for all sides.
 But there is a victim: the general public.
 If the "wrong" supplier is chosen, taxpayers get less value for public expenditure.
 Even if the "right" supplier is selected, the cost can be above the market price.
 The country ends up either getting a poor deal, or spending too much on products and services.
 And there can be further, negative knock-on effects for society, including political instability, widening inequality, and mistrust in public institutions.
-The economy can also suffer if unfair competition discourages private investment, ultimately leading to lower growth.11
+The economy can also suffer if unfair competition discourages private investment, ultimately leading to lower arowth.11

+Corruption is not a victimless crime.
+Both large-scale and petty corruption has a corrosive effect on everyday life, and on a company's operations and ultimately its bottom-line.
+To counter corruption effectively, companies must go further than simply prohibiting corruption according to their rulebook, for example in their Code of Conduct.
+Employees must be persuaded.
+And this starts with appealing to "hearts and minds" through two key messages: countering corruption must be done and can be done.
+12